pingcap/website/markdown-pages/terms/legal/data-processing-agreement-for-tidb-cloud-services.md

 </div>

-## 4. **Mutual Understanding regarding Standard Contractual Clauses**.
-Both you and PingCAP agree each of the following forms an integral part of the Standard Contractual Clauses and set out the mutual understanding of their respective obligations under the Standard Contractual Clauses
+## 4. Mutual Understanding regarding Standard Contractual Clauses

+Both you and PingCAP agree each of the following forms an integral part of the Standard Contractual Clauses and set out the mutual understanding of their respective obligations under the Standard Contractual Clauses.

 <div class="customize-indentation">

-- 4.1. <span>**For Clause 8.9 of the EU Standard Contractual Clauses and Clause 5(f) of the UK Standard Contractual Clauses**, you acknowledge and agree to exercise your audit right under the respective clause according to Section 8 of the DPA;</span>
+- 4.1. <span>For Clause 8.9 of the EU Standard Contractual Clauses and Clause 5(f) of the UK Standard Contractual Clauses, you acknowledge and agree to exercise your audit right under the respective clause according to Section 8 of the DPA;</span>

 - 4.2. <span>For Clause 9(c) of the EU Standard Contractual Clauses and Clause 5(j) of the UK Standard Contractual Clauses, you acknowledge and agree that PingCAP may be restricted from providing sub-processor agreement(s) due to confidentiality obligation; and</span>